cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Envelope>

-The :code:`<messageId>` element contains a message identifier obtained from the ebMS receiver list web service.
+The ``<messageId>`` element contains a message identifier obtained from the ebMS receiver list web service.

 SOAP response message